 In addition to this 10% of all their sales of deodorant and baby balm go to the Marine Conservation Society.

-I absolutely love both of their products.
-The deodorant works well with my body and the baby balm is perfect for babies and for taking with you as a hand and lip moisturiser.
+We absolutely love both of their products.
+The deodorant works well and the baby balm is perfect for babies and for taking with you as a hand and lip moisturiser.
 Buy here.

 The Elephant Box was born out of Joy and Liz’s desire to create a stainless steel lunchbox so they could be part of the solution to the plastic problem.
 Inspired by the Indian Tiffin, they came up with the idea for the Elephant Box a stainless steel lunch box that holds a hearty packed lunch.

-I really like Georganics as a company because their values are aligned with my own.
+We really like Georganics as a company because their values are aligned with our own.
 They only use natural ingredients in all their oral care products and avoid any synthetic chemicals that have been shown to be detrimental health and the environment.

 They also manufacture all of their consumable products in England and have a minimal-waste approach to packaging.

-Handmade in Harpenden have lovingly hand poured the candles that I stock.
-I love their candles because they’re made with non-toxic plant based wax and essential oils, which smell amazing and give a cleaner burn than conventional candles.
+Handmade in Harpenden have lovingly hand poured the candles that Sansaar stocks.
+We love their candles because they’re made with non-toxic plant based wax and essential oils, which smell amazing and give a cleaner burn than conventional candles.

 Kelly has carefully considered the ingredients that go into her products as well as the packaging, so that her products have a minimal effect on your body and the environment.
 Her body butters are presented in eco-friendly paperboard tubs which can be composted or recycled.
 I also love that she uses local suppliers where possible.